-The first step is to research your campus and to identify other groups that may be interested in joining your efforts.
+The first step is to research the organizations on your campus and to identify other groups that may be interested in joining your efforts.
 Consider groups based on whether they have a stake in your issue.
-Don’t overlook campus chapters of national organizations or nearby High School Gay-Straight Alliances who may be interested in your cause.
+Don’t overlook campus chapters of national organizations or nearby High School Genders and Sexualities Alliance groups who may be interested in your cause.

 One of your top priorities should be recruiting organizations or individuals with the greatest political influence.
 If they won’t join, seek their help in the form of behind the scenes backing or individual endorsements

 Prepare your pitch before contacting any group.
 Research the size of the organization, its purpose, activities, officers, and organizational structure.
 Identify a reliable contact there.

 When asking for help, package your request so that your needs mesh with the organization’s current program.
 Remember that if coalition members help on your issues, they will expect your help on their issues.

 Since every group will have different resources, providing a specific list of activities allows them to choose what they feel they can accomplish, rather than them declining your organization for fear of getting in over their heads.

 Such a list could include: hosting phone banks, organizing letter writing campaigns, printing and distributing leaflets, publishing stories in their magazine or newsletter, posting on website, sending emails to list serve, featuring on Facebook, tagging them on Twitter, getting names for petitions, sponsoring education programs, helping with a speaker’s bureau, signing on to group letters, talking with or writing to influential administrators or the board of trustees, joining you at a news conference, signing an op-ed, turning out their members for a rally, or hosting a speaker from your organization at their meeting.